 5 Common Concerns about Hiring Independent Contractors

-Independents are typically very cost-effective resources because they are experts in their fields, which saves you time and money on training, onboarding, and management.
+- Independents are typically very cost-effective resources because they are experts in their fields, which saves you time and money on training, onboarding, and management.

-Reassure any concerns you have by taking the time to thoroughly review their resume, portfolio, and former client reviews.
+- Reassure any concerns you have by taking the time to thoroughly review their resume, portfolio, and former client reviews.

-Because engaging an independent contractor is generally done on a temporary basis, you may be concerned about potential conflicts of interest or the sharing of information with concurrent or future clients.
+- Because engaging an independent contractor is generally done on a temporary basis, you may be concerned about potential conflicts of interest or the sharing of information with concurrent or future clients.

 If your organization is engaging independent contractors for the first time, it may feel like navigating completely new territory.
 You might have fears about the quality of the final product, what it’ll cost, or the productive use of time and resources—it can be hard to trust someone you’ve never worked with before.

-However, in light of any concerns you may have, be sure to keep in mind that independent talent provide a number of benefits including specialized expertise, staffing flexibility, and cost savings that can quickly outweigh any concerns.
+However, in light of any concerns you may have, be sure to keep in mind that independent talent provides a number of benefits including specialized expertise, staffing flexibility, and cost savings that can quickly outweigh any concerns.

 Here are five common doubts you may encounter and how to overcome them.